epstewar/AESOPS-R33/README.md

       21. Proc sort and datastep classifies Rx as 'high dose' and outputs one row per-patient clinician-week for high dose Rx (0 = no, 1 = yes) [404-426]
       22. Proc sql sums total patients, number of patients who received high dose Rx per clinician-week and calculates proportion (prop_week) [428-434]
       23. Proc export exports secondary analytic data to .dta and .csv files [436-445]

       FILE4.do
+      Goal: Produce Supplemental Figures S2 and S3, and determine best percentage cutoff for trimmed baseline MME
+      1. 'Use' imports analytic data [10-11]
+      2. Qnorm produces QQ plot for mean clinician-weekly MME [13-14] and 'graph' exports plot to PDF [15]
+      3. Qnorm produces QQ plot for log mean clinician-weekly MME [17-18] and 'graph' exports plot to PDF [19]
+      5. Foreach iterates code on each Rx type (e.g., naive, recently exposed) [21-22]
+      6. Putexcel creates xlsx 'trimmed_means' and adds a sheet for each Rx type [24]
+      7. Forval creates loop that trims baseline means by an increasing 1% from 1% to 10% [25]
+      8. Egen creates percentile cutoff and 'keep' removes mean clinician-weeks that exceed [26-31]
+      9. Tabstat calculates mean MME in each study arm [32]
+      10. 'Matrix' creates matrix with % cutoff and corresponding mean MME in each study arm [33-39]
+      11. Putexcel puts matrix values in cell A1 for each Rx sheet [40]

+      FILE5.do
       Goal: Get estimates for primary and secondary outcomes for A, B, C, A-C, A-B, 'Other' and All Rxs for Supplemental Table S4-S12
       1. Imports tobit data (e.g., tobit_analytic_29Apr25_A) and changes institution to binary numeric (0 vs. 1) [10-16]
       2. Metobit gets study_arm*post left-censored mixed tobit estimate  [18-23]